j5t3313/drivesense-ai/README.md

 - Python 3.10 or higher
 - Toyota GR Cup Series telemetry datasets for Barber and Indianapolis (too large to include in repo)

-**Note:**Preprocessed data files ARE included in the repo and are sufficient to run the app demo.
-If going this route, simply clone the repo (Step 1 below) and launch the app (Step 5 below).
+**Note:** Preprocessed data files ARE included in the repo and are sufficient to run the app demo.
+If going this route, simply clone the repo (Step 1 below), install the dependencies (Step 2 below) and launch the app (Step 5 below).

 ### Setup Instructions